Del Pezzo surfaces of Picard number one admitting a torus action: Tables for the classification

 \section{Tables for the classification}

+As we have seen in Remark~\ref{rem:families}, log del Pezzo surfaces with torus action may come in families.
+We speak of a \emph{sporadic isomorphy class} in case of a zero dimensional family.

-\begin{proposition} For the 117.065 sporadic isomorphism classes of log del Pezzo surfaces of Picard number one and Gorenstein index at most 200 that admit an effective action of a two-dimensional torus, the numbers $\mu_\iota$ of isomorphism classes of Gorenstein index $\iota$ are the following:
+\begin{proposition} There are precisely 117.065 isomorphy classes of log del Pezzo surfaces of Picard number one and Gorenstein index at most 200 that admit an effective action of a two-dimensional torus.
+All these isomorphy classes are sporadic and the numbers $\mu_\iota$ of classes of Gorenstein index $\iota$ are the following:

 \end{proposition}